Ribouu/wordle/README.md

     build\wordle\wordle.exe

-If you want to do it by yourself, install the package cx_Freeze :
+If you want to do it by yourself, install the package cx_Freeze:

     python pip install cx_Freeze

 Then, modify the script setup.py (I commented it so you can understand what to do.)
-Finally, execute it with the following command :
+Finally, execute it with the following command:

     python setup.py build